Celebrating Vancouver’s Cannabis Culture since 1995

 Malmo-Levine encouraged people to sell and share cannabis at 4/20, creating a safe space for dealers and buyers.
 People started bringing bags of joints and infused cookies to sell.

 By 2007 there was over 7000 people at 4/20, packing the front of the Art Gallery.
-The event had grown to include day-long live music, public speakers and many booths openly selling cannabis products.
-Other 4/20 events had become established in cities across Canada.
+The event had grown to include day-long live music, public speakers and many tables openly selling cannabis products.
+Inspired by Vancouver, other 4/20 protests were becoming established in cities across Canada.

-The event continued to grow exponentially in size and scope.
+The 4/20 protest continued to grow exponentially in size and scope.
 By 2014 the crowds were surpassing 30,000 people, filling the whole Art Gallery and surrounding area, forcing the shutdown of Hornby, Howe, Robson and Georgia streets.

-We are anticipating over 100,000 people to attend 4/20 this year.
-From humble beginnings, 4/20 has grown into one of Vancouver’s biggest and most popular public events.
+From humble beginnings, 4/20 has grown into one of Vancouver’s biggest and most popular public events, drawing tourists from across Canada and around the globe.

-We welcome you to join us, enjoy some of the world’s best cannabis products, celebrate the cannabis culture, and protest against the stigma and harassment which cannabis users still face.
+We welcome you to join us, enjoy some of the world’s best cannabis products, celebrate the cannabis culture, and protest against the stigma and harassment which cannabis users still face in Canada and around the world.

 Thank you and a have a great 420!